kmannnish/kmannnish/README.md

     -C
     -C++
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to Ride
+- ⚡ Fun fact: I love to explore

 ### Spotify Playing 🎧